orokos/RCLootCouncil_EPGP/README.md

 **Sync Settings Between Guild Members**
 ######

++ v2.0.0+: The settings of EPGP(dkp reloaded) will also be sychronzied with '/rc sync'
 + This is actually the feature of RCLootCouncil itself, introduced by RCLootCouncil v2.5.
 Use command "/rc sync" to sync RCLootCouncil settings between guild members.
 The setting of this module is also synchronized because the setting of this module is a part of RCLootCouncil.

 **Enhanced Award Announcements** (v1.8+)